epfldata/sc-public/list-dsl/README.md

 The reason for using an `Arr` case class is to easily capture and reuse implicit `TypeRep` evidences extracted by `unapply` quasiquotes in one place and spliced back by `apply` quasiquotes in another place.

+### Converting Scala nodes to C nodes

+In addition to lowering `ArrayBuffer` to `Array` and constructing memory management nodes, there are still language mismatches between Scala and C. For example, in Scala `if` statements can return values, whereas in C `if` statements can only have `Unit` (`void`) type (to be more precise conditionals `cond ? thenp : elsep` can return values other than `void` but we do not want to generate these expressions).
+To do so SC provides the `CoreLanguageToC` transformer.
+Furthermore, for numeric types a similar transformation should be performed.
+This is achieved by chaining `CIntTransformation` in the transformation pipeline.

 ### Generating C Syntax